underscoreio/shapeless-guide/src/pages/poly/poly.md

  2. The `Case.Aux` types doesn't seem to reference the singleton type of the `Poly`.
-    `Case.Aux` is actually actually a type alias defined within the body of `Poly1`.
+    `Case.Aux` is actually a type alias
+    defined within the body of `Poly1`.
     The singleton type is there---we just don't see it.